swarmcity/boardwalk-ts/README.md

 - [ ] Epic 1: As a Seeker, I payout the deal so the provider gets their funds, and reputation tokens are created for me and the provider.
 [Issue #10](https://github.com/swarmcity/boardwalk-ts/issues/10)

 - [ ] Epic 2: As a user, I can see my reputation in each marketplace, so I can get a sense of how other users might perceive me.
 [Issue #11](https://github.com/swarmcity/boardwalk-ts/issues/11)

+## S01 E05: Going Sour
+In Episode 5 Tom tries to make up his mind about where to post his first request.
+He needs translation services in a language he doesn't speak, but there are so many possibilities to choose from!

+In order to decide, Tom checks out the information display for several different marketplaces.

+He chooses the #Frontier marketplace and posts a new request.
+After perusing the responses Tom selects Brenda as a provider, which results in a deal between them.

+Although Brenda agreed to the deal, she never delivers.
+Tom wonders where she is so he sends her a chat message in their shared deal.

+Brenda replies "Damn, it's just too hard for me, Ton!
+You want it in what langwage?", which of course makes Tom seriously ticked off.
+Had he known Brenda couldn't spell and wouldn't deliver he never would have selected her.
+Unfortunately Tom has to resort to his last option: initiating conflict resolution with the Marketplace Maintainer.
+Will Tom get justice?

+#### New epics in this episode:
+- [ ] As a user I can find the details for a marketplace, so I can learn more about it.

+- [ ] As a user, I can chat so I can communicate about the deal.

+- [ ] As a user I can start a conflict about the deal, so I can express I do not agree to the deal anymore.

+## S01 E06: Finding Peace
+In Episode 6 we meet Crystal, the Marketplace Maintainer.
+She is responsible for resolving the conflict between Tom and Brenda.

+Crystal checks the details of their deal.
+She theb joins the chat with Tom and Brenda, and starts communicating with them.
+She evaluates both sides of the argument.

+Crystal resolves the conflict in favor of Tom.
+Brenda realizes it was her own fault for taking on a job she couldn't handle.
+(For one thing, spelling your customer's name right is important!)
+Will she do a better job next time?

+#### New epics in this episode:
+- [ ] As a Marktplace Maintainer I can resolve conflicts, so users have a fair marketplace.

+## S01 E07: Searching New Horizons
+In Episode 7, Brenda tries to reply to a request on a different marketplace.

+Brenda sees the marketplacelist and chooses a different marketplace she's interested in.
+This time she filters the list to only see requests nearby, because she believes she'll have a better chance of fulfilling requests that occur in her general neighborhood.

+Brenda sees Gary's request.
+It's nearby, and it's the amount she's looking for, so she responds to Gary's request.
+Gary picks Brenda as the provider, but by that time Brenda is passed out on the couch.

+Gary loses his patience with Brenda, so he deselects her and picks someone else.

+#### New epics in this episode:
+- [ ] As a user, I can view all marketplaces with the number of completed deals for each, so I can see all community activity.

+- [ ] As a user, I can filter a marketplaces’s items by my geo-range of choice so I can see items in my area.

+- [ ] As Seeker, I can deselect the Provider I previously selected, so I can choose another one.

+## S01 E08: Bad Luck Gary

+In Episode 8, Gary has no luck with his deal, so he just gives up.

+After deselecting Brenda, Gary selects Pepe as a Provider.
+Unfortunately, Pepe declines which leaves Gary's deal without a Provider.
+This makes Gary totally fed up, cancelling his deal.
+Will Gary ever particpate again?

+#### New epics in this episode:

+- [ ] As a Provider, I decline a Seeker's selection of me, so I can express I'm no longer interested in fullfilling the request.

+- [ ] As a Seeker, I can cancel my request, so the request is no longer on the marketplace.

+- [ ] As a user, I get notified so I can quickly navigate to the actionnable items. [delete this?]